 Fiancé Visa UK Documents Required

 A successful UK fiancé visa application requires comprehensive documentation proving your relationship is genuine, you meet the financial requirements, and you intend to marry within 6 months.
-All supporting documents not in English must be translated by a certified translator.
+For a complete document framework that overlaps significantly with what you'll need at FLR(M) switch stage, see our partner visa document checklist.
+All documents not in English must be translated by a certified translator.

 - Valid passport: With at least one blank page